jcruz0x/chargen/bookdata/md/bad-reputation.md

-No matter where you go, people are afraid of you due to your reputation.
-When you are in a civilized settlement, you can get away with minor criminal offenses, such as refusing to pay for food at a tavern or breaking down doors at a local shop, since most people will not report your activity to the authorities.
+Wherever you go, people are afraid of you due to your reputation.
+In a civilized settlement, you can get away with minor criminal offenses, such as refusing to pay for food at a tavern or breaking down doors at a shop, as most people will not report you to the authorities.